quarrelsome/CivIVStrategyGuides/README.txt

 respectively.

-> I ran it and it said warning

-You should get one warning when running it about using version 1.00 in a version 2.00 parser.
-This is okay, you can ignore it.

 > I ran it and it broke

 Uh-oh.
 Did you edit any of the files?
 If so you may have accidentally broken one of the bits of the code, perhaps missed one of the angle brackets (<>).
 If you retrace your steps (undo) you should eventually get it back to a state where it works.
 If you use the Github client you can make local commits so its easier to rollback to a working state.
 But you need to SYNC if you want to publish your changes back to everyone.